 In the above diagram, the total current is 3 × 5 mA = 15 mA.

 If you own an electronic multimeter, which I highly recommend, it surely has a diode test position.
-If the indication is a few volts, the diode is connected forward (provided that the red tip is connected to the red terminal of the meter, and the black tip to the black terminal).
-If you reverse the connections, the display must indicate infinity (unless the diode is breakdown).
+If the indication is a few volts, the diode is connected forward (provided that the red tip is connected to the red terminal of the multimeter, and the black tip to the black terminal).
+When you reverse the connections, the display must indicate infinity (unless the diode is breakdown).